pylls/balloon/README.md

 ### Design
 Balloon is composed of a history tree (like Certificate Transparency) and a hash treap (think authenticated index).
 Please read [the paper](https://eprint.iacr.org/2015/007) for details.
+To run the benchmarks from the paper to reproduce part of our results, build and run the *bench* binary.
+Note that this implementation, as compared to the one used for the paper, performs and uses full path copying on updates.
+This path copying is a practical benefit to recover from errors and perform tests, but has a negative impact on prune and verify queries.

 ### License
 Apache 2.0.
 The hash treap implementation is based on the treap implementation